shivadevarakonda-16/Monad_Hackathon_DeepThinkes/README.md

 **Credora** provides a blockchain-based platform for issuing and verifying academic certificates and digital credentials.

 The system stores certificate information securely and generates a unique cryptographic hash for each certificate.
-The hash is recorded on the blockchain through a smart contract.
+The hash is recorded on the blockchain through a smart contract deployed on the **Monad Testnet**.

 When a certificate needs to be verified:

 1. The certificate is uploaded to the system.
 2. Its cryptographic hash is calculated.
-3. The system retrieves the corresponding blockchain record.
+3. The system retrieves the corresponding blockchain record from Monad.
 4. The generated hash is compared with the stored hash.
-5. If both hashes match, the certificate is considered authentic.
+5. If both hashes match, the certificate is considered authentic, and a public Monad transaction ID is displayed as independent proof.
 6. If the hashes do not match, the certificate may have been modified or is not registered.

-This provides a tamper-resistant and transparent verification mechanism.
+This provides a tamper-resistant and transparent verification mechanism, independently auditable on a public blockchain explorer.

 ---